fabiobeoni/adapt-animation-frame/README.md

 <p>By deafult this component for Adapt supports any HTML5 animation based on a single page file.</p>
 <p>To import OAM packages (multi file animation including images/videos/audios/etc) from Adobe AnimateCC, you also need to install
-the backend plugin "Process Adobe AnimateCC Animation" for Adapt Builder.</p>
+the backend plugin "Animation Asset Unpack" for Adapt Builder.</p>

 **Support the development**
 <p>If you like this component please consider to support the development of new components.</p>